Go-To Cardigan Using Rowan Felted Tweed

 We set out to create a knit that had the comfort and ease of a grandfather’s cardigan, with a little more style.
 The one you want to wrap up in on the weekend, but can wear to work and feel well dressed.
 The one you can knit in this cozy woolly yarn or a sleek linen blend.

 We couldn’t help but choose Rowan Felted Tweed for our first woolly version, given our penchant for its rustic-yet-refined look.
 Merino wool adds softness and spring, and alpaca and viscose result in a fabric with perfect drape, luster and subtle stitch definition.
 Plus it blocks beautifully and seams like a dream.
 Katya is wearing a size small on a 38" bust in color 145.
 We graded the Go-To Cardigan in five sizes, but we recognize that no two women are alike.
-Learn more about our design approach and solutions to this issue on our Knitters' Notes tab.

 This cardigan is designed with approx. 4–6" of ease, but because the shoulder is dropped slightly, it’s a little more forgiving in the fit.
 You can choose a size that will fit more closely or more oversized.